Here is an apocryphal story for you. Its veracity may...Read More

 Are dividends tax efficient?

-However, most of us are not in the highest tax bracket.
-Consider a couple with a $100k per year lifestyle.
+Very high income earners are a special case, but consider a more realistic example, say a couple with a $100k per year lifestyle.
 Here is what they would need pre-tax to meet their needs:

 As is always the case with taxes, however, real life is more complicated.
 I wish I could give you all the answers, but tax planning is what accountants do best.
 A decent accountant is worth the money.